Services We Do and Do Not Provide

 - We call to tell you about our clinic and see if your family wants an appointment.

-- Your appointment will be at the outpatient Outpatient Psychiatry and Behavioral Medicine Clinic on Seattle Children’s main campus.
+- Your appointment will be at the Outpatient Psychiatry and Behavioral Medicine Clinic on Seattle Children’s main campus.

 - Please come 15 minutes early to fill out paperwork.
 It helps if you bring any prior safety plans or mental health assessments.